 Our mortgage insurance business is subject to additional laws and regulations.
-For a discussion of the risks associated with those laws and regulations, see "-Risks Relating to Our International Segment" and "-Risks Relating to Our U.S. Mortgage Insurance Segment."
+For a discussion of the risks associated with those laws and regulations, see "---Risks Relating to Our International Segment" and "---Risks Relating to Our U.S. Mortgage Insurance Segment."
 Legal and regulatory investigations and actions are increasingly common in the insurance business and may result in financial losses and harm our reputation.

 We face a significant risk of litigation and regulatory investigations and actions in the ordinary course of operating our businesses, including the risk of class action lawsuits.
 Our pending legal and regulatory actions include proceedings specific to us and others generally applicable to business practices in the industries in which we operate.
-In our insurance operations, we are, have been, or may become subject to class actions and individual suits alleging, among other things, issues relating to sales or underwriting practices, payment of contingent or other sales commissions, claims payments and procedures, product design, product disclosure, administration, additional premium charges for premiums paid on a periodic basis, denial or delay of benefits, charging excessive or impermissible fees on products, recommending unsuitable products to customers, our pricing structures and business practices in our mortgage insurance business, such as captive reinsurance arrangements with lenders and contract underwriting services, violations of RESPA or related state anti-inducement laws and breaching fiduciary or other duties to customers.
+In our insurance operations, we are, have been, or may become subject to class actions and individual suits alleging, among other things, issues relating to sales or underwriting practices, payment of contingent or other sales commissions, claims payments and procedures, product design, product disclosure, administration, additional premium charges for premiums paid on a periodic basis, denial or delay of benefits, charging excessive or impermissible fees on products, recommending unsuitable products to customers, our pricing structures and business practices in our mortgage insurance business, such as captive reinsurance arrangements with lenders and contract underwriting services, violations of RESPA or related state antiinducement laws and breaching fiduciary or other duties to customers.
 In our investment-related operations, we are subject to litigation involving commercial disputes with counterparties.
 We are also subject to litigation arising out of our general business activities such as our contractual and employment relationships.
 Plaintiffs in class action and other lawsuits against us may seek very large or indeterminate amounts, including punitive and treble damages, which may remain unknown for substantial periods of time.
 We are also subject to various regulatory inquiries, such as information requests, subpoenas and books and record examinations, from state, federal and international regulators and other authorities.
-A substantial legal liability or a significant regulatory action or investigation, we could suffer significant reputational harm, which could have an adverse effect on our business, financial condition and results of operations.
+A substantial legal liability or a significant regulatory action against us could have an adverse effect on our business, financial condition and results of operations.
+Moreover, even if we ultimately prevail in the litigation, regulatory action or investigation, we could suffer significant reputational harm, which could have an adverse effect on our business, financial condition and results of operations.

 For further discussion of current investigations and proceedings in which we are involved, see "Item 3-Legal Proceedings."
 We cannot assure you that these investigations and proceedings will not have a material adverse effect on our business, financial condition or results of operations.
 It is also possible that we could become subject to further investigations and have lawsuits filed or enforcement actions initiated against us.
 In addition, increased regulatory scrutiny and any resulting investigations or proceedings could result in new legal precedents and industry-wide regulations or practices that could adversely affect our business, financial condition and results of operations.
 Our computer systems may fail or their security may be compromised, which could damage our business and adversely affect our financial condition and results of operations.